cssigniter/audioigniter/readme.txt

 **PREMIUM SUPPORT**
 You can expect the same level of support for both the free and pro version of our plugin.
 Average response time: 24 hours.

+**JOIN OUR COMMUNITY**
+Join our [Facebook group](https://www.facebook.com/groups/2601788933169108) to discuss new features and stay up to date on our latest releases.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/audioigniter` directory, or install the plugin through the WordPress plugins screen directly.